State Guide · Goa

 Properties inside CRZ without clearance

-Goa's coast is heavily regulated.
-Land near beaches, rivers, backwaters, creeks, and mangroves likely falls under CRZ restrictions.
-Always check the official CRZ notification maps before visiting.
+Land near beaches, rivers, backwaters, creeks and mangroves likely falls under CRZ restrictions.
+Check the official CRZ notification maps before buying.

 Buildings without an Occupancy Certificate